simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook-start/index.en.md

 {{< inarticle-dark >}}

 ## Moving up in your Cyber Security Career

 As a cybersecurity professional, continuous learning and growth are key to advancing your career.
 This section focuses on strategies for earning certifications, learning new skills, staying updated on emerging threats and vulnerabilities, and education on the regulations that define and regulate what you do, enabling you to progress and excel in your cybersecurity journey.

+{{< figure src="cyber-career-advancement.png" alt="An image with a futuristic, cyber-themed cityscape.
+It depicts a professional ascending a virtual staircase, symbolizing career growth.
+In the cityscape, there are holographic certifications, skills, and regulations floating in the digital atmosphere." caption="Climb to New Heights: Advancing Your Cybersecurity Career in the Digital World." >}}

 ### New Skills and Certifications
 #### [Earning Certifications and Learning New Skills as a Cyber Security Professional](https://simeononsecurity.com/cyber-security-career-playbook/moving-up-in-your-cybersecurity-career/earning-certifications-and-learning-new-skills-as-a-cyber-security-professional/)